DEFRA/ffc-development-guide/standards/documentation.md

 - Security
 - Complexity worth documenting
 - Pipelines

+## Microservice Reference Library
+This is a reference library of all microservices created and maintained by FFC.
+The purpose of which is so we have an easy access resource to understand what capability we have developed, but also to promote reuse where appropriate.

+The registry is updated initially by the Solution Architect when designing the service.
+It is then updated and maintained by the developer as the service iterates through it's lifecycle.

+The registry is in [Confluence](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/2315288783/Microservice+Reference+Library)

+### Library Content
+- Name of service
+- Owner of service
+- Link to Git repository
+- Link to Jira backlog
+- Summary of service's purpose and capability
+- Architectural diagrams following C4 model, see [c4model.com](https://c4model.com/) for more information
+- Technology stack
+- Dependencies
+- API specification, can be link to OpenAPI specification file
+- Events, can be link, can be link to AsyncAPI specification file
+- Functions
+- Version history, can be link to GitHub
+- Usage, ie which services use this microservice
+- Useful references

 ## Architecture Documentation
 There may be documentation owned by FFC architecture that developers need to contribute to.